 Your tree likely won't set fruit until its third year.
 If it does so before, remove the fruit from the tree to encourage the tree to direct its energy toward growing rather than producing fruit.
 These initial fruits aren't likely to be very tasty, so simply dispose of them after you remove them from the tree.

 Grapefruits grow relatively pest-free, but home growers do run into problems from time to time.
 If you're finding holes in your grapefruit, birds or rodents are likely to blame.
 You can curb the problem by removing any rodent nests from your grapefruit tree and the area nearby.
 Draping the tree in bird netting will keep birds out.

 If the leaves of your grapefruit tree start to curl, cup or become otherwise distorted, look for insects.
 Aphids or the Asian citrus psyllid are probably present.
 You can blast aphids off the tree with a shot of water from your hose.
-If the aphids return or you're dealing with a different insect, like the psyllid, spray your tree with a homemade insecticidal soap.
+If the aphids return or you're dealing with a different insect, like the psyllid, spray your tree with a commercially packaged insecticidal soap.

 Caterpillars may also visit and nibble on your grapefruit tree.
 They generally don't arrive in large numbers, however, so pick off any you find by hand.
 If you do start to see several, sprinkle some diatomaceous earth around the bottom of the tree.

 Far more problematic than pests are citrus diseases and rots.
 Unfortunately, the majority of the issues that affect grapefruit trees have no cure.
 These include root rot, foot rot, psorosis bark scaling and citrus stubborn diseases.
 If your tree is diseased, the first step is to prune away the affected branches.
 Make sure you sanitize your pruning shears with alcohol between each cut.